 Doctor Strange appears in the episode "Strange," voiced by Jack Coleman.
 He helps Spider-Man and Iron Fist after Nightmare places all of Manhattan (including Spidey's teammates Nova, Power Man, and White Tiger) into a deep sleep.
 He returns in the episode "Cloak and Dagger," as well as a cameo in the episode "Journey of the Iron Fist" as an astral projection.
 In the show, he is given a more youthful and trendy design than his comic counterpart, meant to evoke modern magicians and illusionists such as Criss Angel.

-Jack Coleman reprises his role as Strange in the episode "Stranger in a Strange Land".
+Jack Coleman reprises his role as Strange in the Hulk and the Agents of S.M.A.S.H. episode "Stranger in a Strange Land.

-Doctor Strange appears in a few episodes of this Japanese anime series, voiced by Yasunori Masutani.
+- Doctor Strange appears in a few episodes of the Japanese anime series Marvel Disk Wars: The Avengers, voiced by Yasunori Masutani.

 In 2007 the direct-to-video film made its debut to gain mixed reviews from different media.
 The story told the origins of Stange as an surgeon to later become the Supreme Sorcerer after defeating Dormammu.
 The film was made by Lionsgate and starred Bryce Johnson as the voice of Doctor Strange.